sruthidevatd/listener-documentation/user-guide/supported-systems.md

 - HBase 1.1.2
 - Aster 6.10

 Future releases of Listener will support additional systems.

-Listener supports the following message brokers for MQTT sources:

-- ActiveMQ 5.14.0
-- Mosquitto 1.3.4

 The following properties are required to connect to and store data on the supported systems.